RediSearch/RediSearch/docs/docs/advanced-concepts/scoring.md

     - /docs/stack/search/reference/scoring/
 ---

-# Scoring in RediSearch
+# Scoring in Search and Query

-RediSearch comes with a few very basic scoring functions to evaluate document relevance.
+Search and Query comes with a few very basic scoring functions to evaluate document relevance.
 They are all based on document scores and term frequency.
 This is regardless of the ability to use [sortable fields](/redisearch/reference/sorting).
 Scoring functions are specified by adding the `SCORER {scorer_name}` argument to a search query.

 If you prefer a custom scoring function, it is possible to add more functions using the [Extension API](/redisearch/reference/extensions).

-These are the pre-bundled scoring functions available in RediSearch and how they work.
+These are the pre-bundled scoring functions available in Search and Query and how they work.
 Each function is mentioned by registered name, that can be passed as a `SCORER` argument in `FT.SEARCH`.

 ## TFIDF (default)